 ✔️ CONSIDER using the .NET Upgrade Assistant to migrate your projects.
 Even though this tool is in preview, it automates most of the manual steps detailed in this article and gives you a great starting point for continuing your migration path.

 ✔️ CONSIDER examining your dependencies first.
 Your dependencies must target .NET, .NET Standard, or .NET Core.

 ✔️ CONSIDER upgrading to the latest project file format even if you can't yet port your app. .NET Framework projects use an outdated project format.
 Even though the latest project format, known as SDK-style projects, was created for .NET Core and beyond, they work with .NET Framework.
 Having your project file in the latest format gives you a good basis for porting your app in the future.

 ✔️ DO retarget your .NET Framework project to at least .NET Framework 4.7.2.
 This ensures the availability of the latest API alternatives for cases where .NET Standard doesn't support existing APIs.

-✔️ CONSIDER targeting .NET 6 which is under long-term support (LTS).
+✔️ CONSIDER targeting .NET 6, which is a long-term support (LTS) release.

 ✔️ DO target .NET 6+ for Windows Forms and WPF projects. .NET 6 contains many improvements for Desktop apps.

 ✔️ CONSIDER targeting .NET Standard 2.0 if you're migrating a library that might also be used with .NET Framework projects.
 You can also multitarget your library, targeting both .NET Framework and .NET Standard.

 ✔️ DO add reference to the Microsoft.Windows.Compatibility NuGet package if, after migrating, you get errors of missing APIs.
 A large portion of the .NET Framework API surface is available to .NET via the NuGet package.